bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Managing subscription products

->>> verify control panel menu locations, and bold UI elements Subscription-specific product configuration, like available intervals and the discount associated with them, is done within the app, inside Channel Manager.
-Only products that are listed on the subscription channel show up here.
-You can list products to the channel from within the Products section of the BigCommerce control panel.
+>>> verify control panel menu locations
+The merchant uses the app UI to configure subscription-specific product attributes, such available subscription intervals and the discounts associated with them.
+The app is accessible from the **Channel Manager** menu in the store control panel.
+The app will programmatically create a sales channel for itself upon installation, and only products that are assigned to the app's dedicated sales channel show up in the app's UI.
+The merchant or authorized user can assign products to the app's channel in the **Products** section of the store control panel.
+Learn more about [product channel assignments](/api-docs/multi-storefront/api-guide#products) and [configuring stores to support subscription sales channels](>>>linkToNewOverview).

 ## Troubleshooting

-### Seeing {"Environment variable not found} when creating the database tables and initial client
+### Environment variable not found when creating the database tables and initial client

 If you do not enter the correct provider in the `/prisma/schema.prisma` file or the .env file contains an incorrect `DATABASE_URL`.

-### Seeing {"error": "Not found"} when installing the app
+### A Not found error during app installation

-If you don't request the proper scopes, the /api/auth request might fail.
-Check your scopes in the BigCommerce Dev Tools area.
-Look at the scopes listed above in the [BigCommerce setup](#bigcommerce-setup) section.
+If you don't enable proper scopes, the `/api/auth` request might fail.
+Go to the [Dev Portal](https://devtools.bigcommerce.com) to check out the OAuth scopes enabled in the app's profile; consult our article on [Managing Apps in the Developer Portal](/api-docs/apps/guide/developer-portal#edit-technical-details) to learn more.
+Make sure your scopes equal or exceed those listed in the preceding section on [Creating an app profile](#create-an-app-profile).

 ## Resources
 ### Related articles